-All approved activities are required to be completed within 2 years of approval and all extensions beyond this date must be requested in writing and be approved by the Provincial Fuel Management Working Group.
+All approved activities are required to be completed within two years of approval and all extensions beyond this date must be requested in writing and be approved by the Strategic Wildfire Prevention Working Group.
+Extensions will not exceed one year.

-Consultation with Fuel Management Specialist or Liaison, Resource Districts and/or Land Manager
+Consultation with Fuel Management Specialist or Liaison

-Applicants must consult with the Fuel Management Specialist or Liaison during the operational fuel treatment process.
+Applicants must consult with the Fuel Management Specialist or Liaison in a timely manner before and during the operational fuel treatment process.
 The Fuel Management Specialist or Liaison provides guidance, technical expertise and connections to MFNLRO resource district and fire zone.